nhsengland/it-standards/euc/windows-10-standard-apps.md

     Edge's enterprise support includes "IE Mode".
 This allows for an exceptions list for sites known to need to use legacy IE. Such sites will be transparently set to use the legacy IE libraries.

+    Staff are strongly encouraged to make use of Edge's profile synchronisation feature to ensure that their bookmarks, open tabs/windows, browsing history, etc are all backed up and available to different devices (including mobile and any replacement desktops).
+Profiles should also be used to keep multiple accounts on similar systems separate from each other (e.g. Office 365 and NHSmail).

   - Firefox

     Available as an alternative to Edge.

 - File Compression: 7zip
+- Password Management: Password Safe

 - Collaboration